sahasCodes/A-Comparative-Study-of-Carbon-Dioxide-Emission-of-Most-Popular-Dishes-in-Top-10-Countries/README.md

 - A Comparative Study of Carbon Dioxide Emission of Most Popular Dishes in Top 10 Countries.ipynb:
   Jupyter Notebook containing the code and analysis of carbon dioxide emissions for popular dishes.

--A Comparative Study of Carbon Dioxide Emission of Most Popular Dishes in Top 10 Countries_Camera Ready Format_v1.0.docx (1).pdf:
+- A Comparative Study of Carbon Dioxide Emission of Most Popular Dishes in Top 10 Countries_Camera Ready Format_v1.0.docx (1).pdf:
   A camera-ready document providing a detailed analysis of carbon dioxide emissions.

 - Book.csv: